defanor/pgxhtml/README.md

 using simple and standard technologies:

 - SQL for querying
-- XSLT for templating (translation of XML query results into XHTML)
+- XSLT for templating
 - HTML forms for user input
 - Optional HTTP basic authentication for PostgreSQL authentication
+- CGI

 URL query parameters are available for use from XSLTs.
-SQL query templates also can use those, as well as HTML form data submitted with the POST method.
+SQL query templates can use those too, as well as HTML form data submitted with the POST method.

 Request timeouts are enforced and do cancel DB queries, but otherwise it relies on PostgreSQL for access permissions and security policies, as well as for any business logic that may be needed.

-FastCGI is used.

 ## Usage